Trading Standards Service Plan 2024 to 2025

 9.0 Challenges

 Trading Standards has to face the challenge of operating effectively in light of an evolving regulatory landscape and growing demands for service.
-Some of the main challenges are summarised below:
+We have summarised some of the main challenges.

 Food Standards Delivery Model

 The Food Standards Agency (FSA) is working to review the current food standards delivery model and introduce a new model that addresses the perceived shortcomings in the current system and supports Local Authorities in effectively targeting their resources for food standards controls.
-It is currently expected that Local Authories will start to transition to the new model from October 2023.
+It is currently expected that Local Authorities will start to transition to the new model from October 2024.

 Training Needs and Qualification Framework

 There is a lack of qualified Trading Standards Officers both regionally and nationally.
-This is reflected in the fact that the Service was unable to fill a vacant Trading Standards Officers post, advertised on two separate occasions.
 This has resulted in the adoption of a 'grow your own' approach, with an apprentice now in post.
-In addition, the service is looking to train up both unqualified Enforcement Officers and currently each has completed stage 1 of the qualification framework.
+The Service is also looking to appoint another apprentice to start in September 2024.
+In addition, both current Enforcement Officers are aiming to complete the professional qualification framework by June 2025.
 Whilst adding pressures in the short to medium term, this process is seen as vital to help future-proof service provision.

 Scams Awareness